ITP-xStory/p5js-shaders/docs/examples/shadertoy.md

 gl_FragColor = vec4(col,1.0);
 ```

-The last thing is the difference in how void main called in shadertoy vs straight GLSL.
+The last thing is the difference in how void main is called in shadertoy vs straight GLSL.
 In the shadertoy:
 ```glsl
 void mainImage( out vec4 fragColor, in vec2 fragCoord ) {